19 Things to Do on A Rainy Day in Asheville, NC

 With so many local and independent shops throughout town, it’s easy to spend a few hours or even a whole day shopping for one-of-kind treasures at boutiques and galleries.
 Among great indoor shopping areas is the Grove Arcade, an architectural gem in downtown Asheville.

 Gamers will love the Asheville Retrocade where you’ll have at your fingertips more than 5,000 video games, pinball, billiards, skeeball and foosball.
 For just $10 enjoy unlimited play until closing at 2 a.m.
 (21 and over after 9 p.m.).
-Craft beer, wine and coke are available.
+Craft beer, wine and Coke products are available for purchase.

-Other family-friendly indoor gaming centers include Asheville's Fun Depot, which features indoor go-carts, 18-hole indoor golf course and laser tag.
-Lakeview Putt & Play has four virtual reality (VR) booths where you can play great games no matter the weather outside.
-And, the Mountain Play Lodge in south Asheville is designed for a younger audience and has a main floor with indoor play equipment.
+Other family-friendly indoor gaming centers include Lakeview Putt & Play, which offers four virtual reality (VR) booths, and the Mountain Play Lodge in south Asheville, which is designed for a younger audience and has a main floor with indoor play equipment.

 Solve the puzzle and make your escape!
 An escape room is a hands on experience in one or more rooms where you work with your team to discover clues and accomplish a goal in a limited amount of time.
-Among the escape rooms in Asheville are A-Escape, Breakout Asheville, The Conundrum, Escape Out, FOX-N-OTTER and Black Mountain Escape.
+Among the escape rooms in Asheville are A-Escape, Breakout Asheville, FOX-N-OTTER and Black Mountain Escape.

 Enjoy great pizza, brews and movies at Asheville Pizza and Brewing’s north location (Merrimon Avenue).
-The restaurant has its own cinema where it shows movies for just $3 admission.
-While there, check out their game room that comes complete with classic video games and pinball.
+The restaurant has its own cinema, as well as a game room that comes complete with classic video games and pinball.

 There are 50 breweries in the Asheville area, several of which have their own tours.
-Take a tour of New Belgium’s Asheville brewery, 2019 winner of USA Today 10 Best Readers’ Choice Award for Best Brewery Tour.
+Take a tour of New Belgium’s Asheville brewery, former winner of USA Today 10 Best Readers’ Choice Award for Best Brewery Tour.
 Tour Sierra Nevada’s stunning production facility in Mills River.
 Or, leave it to the experts to plan a tour for you!
 Jump on the Asheville Brews Cruise, take the educational Brew-ED Tours or book a private tour with Asheville Brewery Tours.
+If you're not looking for a brewery tour, check out Asheville Coffee Tours.
+This tour takes you downtown to some of Asheville's best coffee shops.

 Hop on the purple bus!
 LaZoom has a comedy tour that will have you rolling through Asheville.
 The bus has plastic shades to keep out the rain.